 6. Cancellation / No Show Policy

-or the Contact Form of any cancellation of the reservation at least two days before your arrival in order to avoid a charge of participation fee to be imposed.
+If you must cancel, let us know at least two days before arrival in order to avoid a charge of participation fee to be imposed.

 In an event of No Show, all amount of your participation fee will be charged.